List of Disney's Cinderella characters: Prince Charming

+In Cinderella films

 In the first film, the King organizes a ball for Prince Charming so he can find a wife.
 After meeting Cinderella, they fall in love until she is forced to leave at midnight.
 After finding the slipper that she left behind, he has her try it on to prove that she was the girl he met, and they marry afterwards.

 In Cinderella III: A Twist in Time, while he and Cinderella are celebrating their first anniversary, Tremaine obtains the Fairy Godmother's wand and reverses time to the moment of the Duke's arrival at her manor with the glass slipper.
 She then uses the wand to fit the slipper onto Anastasia's foot and make her marry Prince Charming, casting a spell on him to make him forget Cinderella and believe that he danced with Anastasia.
-After meeting Cinderella while she attempts to reclaim the wand, he is confused by the connection he feels with her before Gus and Jaq convince him or their story.
+After meeting Cinderella while she attempts to reclaim the wand, he is confused by the connection he feels with her before Gus and Jaq convince him of their story.
 During the wedding, Tremaine makes Anastasia look exactly like Cinderella to take her place at the wedding.
 After Anastasia refuses to marry him, he and Cinderella marry again.

+Other appearances in animation

+Like other characters from the first film, he make cameo appearances in the television series House of Mouse as a guest of the titular club.

+In the short film Once Upon a Studio, he and Cinderella appear going down the stairs, where he loses a shoe, which is picked up by Max from The Little Mermaid, whom they chase to get it back.
+Later, he is present among the rest of Walt Disney Animation Studios characters taking a group photo.

+In video games

-He appears in Kingdom Hearts Birth by Sleep, reprising his role from the film, and as a playable character in Disney Magic Kingdoms.
+He appears in Kingdom Hearts Birth by Sleep, reprising his role from the film.

+The Prince Charming is a playable character in Disney Magic Kingdoms.

+In other media

-In the live-action film, where he is portrayed by Richard Madden, he is known as Kit and first met Cinderella while hunting deer, with Cinderella believing that Kit is an apprentice training under his father.
+In the live-action remake, where he is portrayed by Richard Madden, he is known as Kit and first met Cinderella while hunting deer, with Cinderella believing that Kit is an apprentice training under his father.
 His desire to see Cinderella again led him to open the ball to commoners, and he becomes king after his father dies from illness.
 In revealing that he is called Kit by his father, a common nickname for Christopher, Disney revealed that his true name is Prince Christopher.

-In the Descendants film series, he and Cinderella have a son, Chad, and a daughter, Chloe, who appears in the fourth film.
+In the Descendants film series, he and Cinderella have a son, Chad, and a daughter, Chloe.
 He has cameo appearances in the first film during Prince Ben's coronation, and in Descendants 2 during the Cotillion, in both cases portrayed by uncredited actors.
 He later appears in a more relevant role in the fourth film, Descendants: The Rise of Red, as "King Charming", being portrayed by Paolo Montalban, with a teen Prince Charming being portrayed by Tristan Padil.
 Montalban reprises the role in the fifth film, Descendants: Wicked Wonderland.

-Though he is known as Henry in an official advertisement from Disney France, he is referred to as "Prince Charming" in Disney media and merchandise.